 Chapter 1: The juggling act

-As the months went by, I noticed that I had very little in reserve and it didn’t take much to put me over an edge.
+As the months went by, I noticed that I had very little in reserve and it didn’t take much to put me over the edge.
 So we shortened the number of weeks of caregiving and took more breaks.

-Part of looking after yourself is planning how you are going to manage the responsibilities of caregiving, work, home, and other aspects of your life.
+Part of looking after yourself is planning how you will manage the responsibilities of caregiving, work, home, and other aspects of your life.
 You may already have created a list and or a circle of care in Module 3: Preparing for caregiving at home.

-- Can wait a bit
+Things that can wait a bit

-- When I can get to it
+- Things to do when someone can get to it

-- Help with a pet, home maintenance, cleaning, or dropping off a meal or groceries.
+- Help with a pet, home maintenance, cleaning, or dropping off a meal or groceries

-- Transportation assistance to/from appointments.
+- Transportation to/from appointments